matter-labs/zksync-era/docs/guides/external-node/09_decentralization.md

 On the gossipnet, the data integrity will be protected by the BFT (byzantine fault tolerant) consensus algorithm (currently data is signed just by the main node though).

-## Enabling gossipnet on your node.
+## Enabling gossipnet on your node

 > [!NOTE]
 >